Raees-J/Raees-J/README.md

 <section id="header">
-  <h1>🕷️ Hi, I'm Raees Johaadien – Your Friendly Neighbourhood Programmer!</h1>
+  <h1 align="left">🕷️ Hi, I'm Raees Johaadien – Your Friendly Neighbourhood Programmer!</h1>

   <h2>Welcome to my Digital Workshop! 👋</h2>

   <p>What started as curiosity about "how websites work" turned into a passion for crafting digital experiences that make people's lives a little bit better.
-I'm a highly motivated and determined student transitioning into a <strong>Software Developer (Mobile Applications)</strong> role, with a strong focus on <strong>React</strong> development.</p>
+I'm a highly motivated and determined student with a strong capacity for problem-solving and innovative thinking.
+I believe that <strong>With great code comes great responsibility!</strong></p>

-  <p>My philosophy?
-Write clean code, ask thoughtful questions, and never forget that behind every user interface is a human being.
-I believe that <strong>with great code comes great responsibility!</strong></p>
+  <p>My focus is on writing <strong>clean code</strong>, asking thoughtful questions, and collaborating with team members to complete objectives.</p>

   <hr>
 </section>